SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program to check if a triangle is valid by its sizes:
+Create a program to check if a triangle could exist judging by the input:

   * Read 3 integers: the **sides of a triangle**.
-  * Checks if each side is less than the sum of the others 2.
+  * Check if each side is less than the sum of the others 2.
     * Prints **"Valid Triangle"** if the above condition is met.
     * Prints **"Invalid Triangle"** otherwise.